mathmanican/testing/README.md

 Making changes to push to my forked versions.

-Now I want to practice.
+Now I want practice.
+This is how we do it.

 Looks like I'm getting the hang of things.
 And now we add a link like so....